sayedhfatimi/the-contemplative-path-posts/2025-09-18-a-small-edge-carefully-kept-and-how-it-connects-to-trading-big-bags/post.md

 - **Low effective leverage:** Maker strategies die from liquidation, not fees.
 Sizing assumed routine swings.
 - **Cancel discipline:** Throttled replaces to keep queue position and avoid turning makers into takers.

-## How This Ties Back to “Big Bags” (From Micro-Edge to Architecture)
+## How This Ties Back to "Big Bags" (From Micro-Edge to Architecture)

-In the big-bags piece, I wrote: *“Survivability is the first alpha.”* The same principle powered this small account.
+In the big-bags piece, I wrote: *"Survivability is the first alpha."* The same principle powered this small account.
 The difference is footprint.
 Small size can be invisible; big size becomes the liquidity.
-Here’s the mapping:
+Here's the mapping:

 | Small-Account Rule (This Post)                    | Big-Bag Architecture (Prior Post)                                       |
 | ------------------------------------------------- | ----------------------------------------------------------------------- |